rgglez/music-keyboard/README.md

 The GUI is rendered in graphics mode using a kind of vector graphics, with the points stored at PSS795PT.DAT (trying to give the aspect of a Yamaha PSS-795 keyboard).

-To compile it, (if it still [compiles](https://www.javiergutierrezchamorro.com/los-archivos-bgi-y-svga-bgi-4-00/) in a DOS window or on a FreeDOS virtual machine) you would need the next files, which came with the Turbo Pascal package:
+To compile it, (if it still [compiles](https://www.youtube.com/watch?v=cbGAv0TWx0k) in a DOS window or on a virtual machine) you would need the next files, which [came](https://www.javiergutierrezchamorro.com/los-archivos-bgi-y-svga-bgi-4-00/) with the Turbo Pascal package:

 * ATT.BGI
 * CGA.BGI